ollantaytambo

 cachicata quarry

 Cachicata is the name of the stone quarry that provided giant blocks to the Inca complex.
-According to a Sacred Valley map, the quarries are located on the opposite coast of the Vilcanota River, on the west side of the Inca fortress, 5 kilometers from its main square.
+According to a Sacred Valley map, the quarries are on the opposite coast of the Vilcanota River.
+It is just on the west side of the Inca fortress, 5 kilometers from its main square.
 The route passes over a slope that begins at 2750 meters above sea level until 3200 m.a.s.l.

-Throughout the route, the visitor can see semi-carved stones abandoned halfway.
-It is presumed that their sculptors abandoned these due to the attacks of the Spaniards in the area.
-In the same quarry, other giant semi-carved stones can be appreciated.
+Throughout the route, there are semi-carved stones abandoned halfway.
+Their sculptors abandoned these due to the attacks of the Spaniards in the area.
+In the same quarry, there are other giant semi-carved stones.

-The Incas moved them to the Inca fortress with ingenious movement techniques, like rolling them on reeds of logs and pushing them with thick ropes.
+The Incas moved them to the fortress with ingenious movement techniques.
+They rolled them on reeds of logs and pushed them with thick ropes.

 8. Quellorakay park